ZX-calculus is Complete for Finite-Dimensional Hilbert Spaces: Completeness from Translation

 Here, we define the \emph{ZW-to-ZX translation functor}, $\iWX : \ZWf \to \ZXf$.
 On objects, we have $\iWX[\lst{a_i}_{i=1}^n] = \lst{a_i+1}_{i=1}^n$.
 On morphisms, we show how it maps the generators of $\ZWf$ to the generators of $\ZXf$; the other morphisms can be defined compositionally: $\iWX[D_1 \otimes D_2 ] =\iWX[D_1] \otimes \iWX[D_2]$, and $\iWX[D_1 \circ D_2 ] =\iWX[D_1] \circ \iWX[D_2]$.
 For $B = \sum_{i = 1}^{n} b_i$,

 The translation of the Z-spider follows directly from its interpretation.
-The intuition behind the translation of the W-node is similar to that of the X-spider in the ZW-to-ZX translation.
+The intuition behind the translation of the W-node is similar to that used for translating the X-spider from ZX to ZW\@.
 Up to scalars, both nodes sum up basis states, but the X-spider also takes the result modulo the dimension.
 Embedding the X-spider in a sufficiently high dimension, we can ensure that the sum of the basis states is always less than the dimension and thus the modulo is never taken.
 Once we have this, the mixed-dimensional Z-spider can remove sums that are larger than the output dimension of the W-node resulting in the same interpretation.

 The remaining translations follow directly from the interpretation:

 \begin{lemma} The ZW-to-ZX translation functor preserves the semantics, that is, $\interp{\iWX[D]} = \interp{D}$ for any ZW-diagram $D$. \end{lemma} To verify this lemma, it suffices to apply the computational basis states to both the original ZW-diagram $D$ and its translated ZX-diagram $\iWX[D]$.
 By evaluating these diagrams under all possible computational basis inputs, we can confirm that their interpretations yield identical results.